 The stats speak for themselves in terms of this vehicle upgrade.
 Compared to their Euro 5 predecessors, Euro 6 vehicles emit:

-Without a sustainable fleet, we couldn’t deliver our sustainable waste management service, so we’re always investing in the latest low emissions and electric vehicles.
+Without a sustainable fleet, we couldn’t deliver a sustainable waste management service, so we’re always investing in the latest low emissions and electric vehicles.

 In addition to upgrading our fleet of trucks, we have also introduced new fully electric vans to implement our coffee cup recycling service.

-This is an innovative recycling solution that we have implemented in partnership with Costa Coffee, improving the sustainable waste management services we offer to our clients.
+This is an innovative recycling solution that we have implemented in partnership with Costa Coffee, improving the waste management services we offer to our clients and increasing recycling rates.

 Coffee cups are notoriously hard to recycle because of their plastic inner lining, which must be separated from the paper cup before the recycling process.
 Our new electric vans ensure that we transport all coffee cups to specialised mills where this process takes place, without adding any additional carbon emissions to our service.